Semaglutide side effects and how to manage them

 How to manage vomiting on semaglutide

-Thankfully, vomiting is less likely to occur than nausea, but it is still one of the most common side effects of semaglutide, affecting between 5% to 24% of people, depending on their dosage.
+Thankfully, vomiting is less likely to occur than nausea.
+However, it is still one of the most common side effects of semaglutide, affecting between 5% to 24% of people, depending on their dosage.
 As with nausea, vomiting is most likely to occur when you first start taking semaglutide and when increasing your dose.

 If you experience vomiting while taking semaglutide, make sure to rehydrate by drinking water, as vomiting can be very dehydrating.
+Limit alcohol, caffeine, and carbonated beverages.
+Instead, stay hydrated with clear, cold drinks (e.g. H2O) and water-rich foods, such as soup, popsicles, and Jello.
 Ginger may also help relieve or prevent vomiting.

+It’s important to note that vomiting can be an early warning sign of pancreatitis, a serious inflammation of the pancreas that requires medical attention.
 If your vomiting is accompanied by severe abdominal pain that does not go away or radiates to your back, contact your healthcare provider immediately.
-This can be an early warning sign of pancreatitis, a serious inflammation of the pancreas that requires medical attention.

 How to manage diarrhea on semaglutide